 Find them on LinkedIn.

 LinkedIn is a great place for generating leads.
-However, if you don’t use a dedicated plugin or software, it might take some time to gather all the data.
-You just need to type desired keywords and browse among plenty of companies (or individuals) that might be interested in what you have to offer.
+However, if you don’t use a dedicated plugin or software, gathering all the data might take some time.
+You need to type desired keywords and browse among plenty of companies (or individuals) that might be interested in what you have to offer.

 How to Generate Warm Leads

 Now that we’ve explained what warm leads are and why you should still acquire cold leads, let’s learn some ways to generate warm leads.